merryt/tymerrycom/src/routes/work/digital-promise.md

 We chose a color pallet that is common with elementary school, and used every opportunity to show simple shapes.
-In order to keep professionals interested we stuck with a clean an minimalistic design that focuses on white space and usability.
-Walking the line of trustworthy and closely integrated to the educational space in a visual design challange, but was very important to the client.
+In order to keep professionals interested we stuck with a clean and minimalistic design that focuses on white space and usability.
+Walking the line of trustworthy and closely integrated to the educational space in a visual design challenge, but was very important to the client.

 ### ACCESSIBILITY